• Timetable

 Dr William Morris – UK Atomic Energy Authority

-Prof. Fulvio Militello – UK Atomic Energy Authority
+Dr Fulvio Militello – UK Atomic Energy Authority

 Dr James Harrison – UK Atomic Energy Authority

-Prof.Dr.
-Stefaan Poedts – KU LEUVEN
+Prof.Dr Stefaan Poedts – KU LEUVEN

 Dr Sui Ann Mao – Max Planck Institute for Radio Astronomy